Skip to main content

 • Adding, removing, or modifying fields

-• Changing the extraction schema
+• Changing the schema

 • Updating workflow configuration